DevelopersTree/Kovid19/README.md

  - `Recovered`: Number of recovered people in Kurdistan on that day.
  - `RunningSum`: Total confirmed cases in Kurdistan.
  - `Active`: Total number of Active cases in Kurdistan.

+The JSON file also contains a `LastUpdated` field that contains the date KRG has updated the data.

 ### [Governorates](/data/governorates)
 These files contain more detailed data about each governorate: